About Us

 Web Designer

-Ray Liu (he/him) is a New York City-based cultural critic and managing editor on Asian and Asian American media.
+Ray Liu (he/him) is a New York City-based cultural critic and managing editor in Asian and Asian American media.
 His career began in the architectural design industry.
 After graduating from a five-year, accredited architecture program at City College (City University of New York) in 2014, he worked for various architecture firms that specialize in residential and public facility designs and asset management.
-In 2023, he received his Master's degree in English at Queens College (CUNY).
-As a cultural critic, his written works have been published on JoySauce, EnVi Media, Pendulum Magazine, and ComicsBeat.
+In 2023, he received his Master's degree in English at Queens College (CUNY) and have since been teaching college writing levels one and two at Queens College as an adjunct lecturer.